its-ammu/its-ammu/README.md

 - 📝 Learning new things has always been my passion
 - 📫 Reach me at amuthavarsnirajkumar@gmail.com
 - 👩 If I have to choose 5 words to describe myself they would be fast-learner, hardworking, reliable, attentive, and adaptive.
-- I would quote myself to be *" Someone who has a sense of direction and once I set my mind I will strive to achieve it "*
+- I would quote myself to be *"Someone who has a sense of direction and once I set my mind I will strive to achieve it"*

 ## Projects